drgona/BeSim/README.md

 4. Picard D., Drgoňa J., Kvasnica M., Helsen L. (2017).
 Impact of the controller model complexity on model predictive control performance for buildings.
 Energy and Buildings, 152, 739-751.

+5. Drgoňa J., Picard D., Helsen L. (2020).
+Cloud-based implementation of white-box model predictive control for a GEOTABS office building: A field test demonstration.
+Journal of Process Control, 88, 63-77.